kzu/kzu.github.io/_posts/2018-03-16-migrate-forms-to-netstandard.md

 ---
-title: "How To Migrate PCL and Xamarin.Forms Apps to NETStandard"
+title: "How To Migrate PCL and Xamarin.Forms Apps to NETStandard Today"
 description: "One of the reasons devs don't update their (Xamarin.Forms) PCL library projects to .NETStandard 2.0 is that there are a bunch of NuGet packages that still haven't migrated to it.
 It turns out, that that's not a problem at all!"